koualab/conodictor/README.md

 ConoDictor 2 is a standalone and user-friendly command-line program.
 We have updated the program originally published as a web server 10 years ago using novel and updated tools and algorithms and improved our classification models with new and higher quality sequences.
 ConoDictor 2 is now more accurate, faster, multiplatform, and able to deal with a whole cone snail venom gland transcriptome (raw reads or contigs) in a very short time.

-The only input ConoDictor 2 requires is the assembled transcriptome or the raw reads file either in DNA or amino acid: used alphabet is automatically recognized.
-ConoDictor 2 run predictions directly on the proteins file (submitted or dynamically generated) and tries to report the longest conopeptide  precursor-like sequence.
+The only input ConoDictor 2 requires is the assembled transcriptome or the raw reads file either in DNA or amino acid: the used alphabet is automatically recognized.
+ConoDictor 2 runs predictions directly on the proteins file (submitted or dynamically generated) and tries to report the longest conopeptide precursor-like sequence.

 ### Installation